 - The minute book containing the minutes of owners’ meetings and the minutes of board meetings;

-- Your condo corporation’s declaration, by-laws, and rules;
+- The condominium corporation’s declaration, by-laws, and rules;

-- A copy of any return or notice that the corporation has filed with the CAO;
+- A copy of any return or notice of change that the corporation has filed with the CAO;

-- All lists, items, records and other documents from your condo corporation’s turn-over meeting;
+- All lists, items, records and other documents from your condominium corporation’s turn-over meeting;

 - A list of the names of the owners of each unit in the corporation and their address for service;

-- The budget for the first fiscal year;
+- The budget for the current fiscal year;

 - All agreements entered by or on behalf of the corporation;

-- All instruments appointing a proxy or ballots for a meeting of owners that are submitted at the meeting; and,
+- All instruments appointing a proxy, or ballots for an owners meeting that are submitted at the meeting;

 Examples of common records issues include: